Managing Available Database and File-based Libraries

 -

-Libraries in the current project – if a library is part of the project, then its components are automatically available for placement within that project.
+Libraries in the current project – if a library is part of the project, its components are automatically available for placement within that project.

 -